Motivic Realizations of Singularity Categories and Vanishing Cycles

 This is \cite[Prop.
 B.4.1]{1101.5834} together with the fact that as $Y$ is smooth over $S$ and $S$ is assumed to be regular, $Y$ is regular and therefore $\Perf(Y)=\Coh(Y)$\personal{Here in fact we need to assume S is excellent}.
-The equivalence (\ref{eq-cohperf=coh}) holds for $X$ and also for both $U$ and $Z$ \footnote{Notice that this works without any hypothesis on the regularity of $Z$}.
-With this identification, $\mathcal{M}_S^\vee(\Coh(X))$ can now be identified with the $\infty$-functor $Y\mapsto \mathrm{KH}(\Coh(X\times_S Y))$ which is equivalent to the $\mathrm{G}$-theory spectrum of $X\times_S Y$ by $\mathbb{A}^1$-invariance of G-theory.
-As the same holds for $U$, the map \ref{eq:BUofXandBUofU} can be identified with the $\mathrm{G}$-theory pullback along $j$
+The equivalence (\ref{eq-cohperf=coh}) holds for $X$ and also for both $U$ and $Z$ \footnote{Notice that this works without any hypothesis on the regularity of $Z$.}.
+Using (\ref{eq-cohperf=coh}), (\ref{eq-humannaturejackson}) is equivalent to $\mathrm{KH}(\Coh(X\times_S Y))$ which is equivalent to the $\mathrm{G}$-theory spectrum of $X\times_S Y$ by $\mathbb{A}^1$-invariance of G-theory.
+Mutatis-mutandis for $U$ and (\ref{eq-humannaturejackson2}).
+Therefore, the map \ref{eq:BUofXandBUofU} can be identified with the $\mathrm{G}$-theory pullback along $j$

 whose fiber is well-known from Quillen's localization theorem for $\mathrm{G}$-theory \cite[\S 7 Prop 3.2]{MR0338129} to be the homotopy invariant $\mathrm{K}$-theory of the dg-category of bounded coherent sheaves in $Z$, $\Coh(Z\times_S Y)$ which again by the lemma is equivalent to $\Perf(Y)\otimes_S \Coh(Z)$ from which the propositions follows. \end{proof} \end{prop}